weilbith/nvim-code-action-menu/README.md

 automatically inform the user visually if any code actions are available for the current cursor location.

+Please note that LSP and other features for this plugin require you to have at least `v0.5.0` of NeoVim.

 ## Usage

 The plugin has a single command only: `CodeActionMenu` This command works in